-- ✓ Multi-risk: a Multi risk scenarios are combined scenarios including all material risks (increase of spreads on corporate bonds & loans, increase of risk-free rate, increase in defaults and migrations, decrease in equities and property, increase in lapses and expenses). - ✓ Historical scenarios: - 2008-09 "Credit Crunch": The 2008-09 Lehman Crisis scenario is focused on severe corporate spread stresses.

-- 2011-12 "Eurozone Crisis": The 2011-12 Eurozone Crisis scenario is dominated by severe sovereign spread stresses as well as substantial corporate spread stresses - 2002-03 "Dot-Com Bubble: This scenario is a milder version of 2008-09 with almost no impact on sovereign spreads - o QE Era: Spreads back to the Average of 2013-2018: driven by a tightening of mortgages spread - o "China Hard Landing": Spreads back to Q1 2016 China hard landing level - Historical Minimum: Spreads set to the historical minimum level mainly driven by a large tightening of the mortgages and private debt spread - Forward-looking scenario: This scenario is a calibration based on a mix of historical observation and expert judgment on adverse future developments.
+- ✓ Multi-risk: Multi risk scenarios are combined scenarios including all material risks (decrease of spreads on corporate bonds & loans, increase of risk-free rate, decrease in equities and property, increase in lapses and expenses). - ✓ Historical scenarios: - 2008-09 "Lehman Crisis": The 2008-09 Lehman Crisis scenario is focused on severe corporate spread stresses. - 2011-12 "Sovereign Crisis": The 2011-12 Eurozone Crisis scenario is dominated by severe sovereign spread stresses as well as substantial corporate spread stresses. - QE Era: Spreads back to the Average of 2013-2018: driven by a tightening of mortgages spread - o "China Hard Landing": Spreads back to Q1 2016 China hard landing level. - Historical Minimum: Spreads set to the historical minimum level mainly driven by a large tightening of the mortgages and private debt spread. - Forward-looking scenario: This scenario is a calibration based on a mix of historical observation and expert judgment on adverse future developments.